 A new press box with private suites was built in 1976 at a cost of $1.8 million.
 Because the stadium had been built on earthen fill, the press box had to be supported on large concrete cylinders that went down to the pre-existing ground level.
 In 1995 the next major addition to University Stadium came when UNM built the L.F.
 "Tow" Diehm Athletic Facility, a field house and athletic training facility located in the southern end zone.

 University Stadium expanded again in 2001 with stands, new bathroom and concessions facilities in the north end zone.
 UNM also added a large, then state-of-the-art scoreboard that included the "LoboVision" video screen.
+Shortly after, a $7 million indoor practice facility located south of University Stadium and renovations to the End Zone Club were completed.

 *From Wikipedia, the free encyclopedia (en.wikipedia.org)